-Q3.
-If a member is likely to be able to recover and be capable of gainful employment if they engage with treatment, but refuses to do so, or appear not to be engaging, and are unlikely to do so, do they meet the criteria or not?
+Q 3.
+If a member is likely to be capable of gainful employment if they engage with treatment, but refuses to do so, or appear not to be engaging and are unlikely to do so, do they meet the criteria?

 A. Any opinion from an IRMP must be objective and independent.
-It should be based on available evidence, and should be in line with current medical approaches.
+It should be based on all relevant evidence and should be in line with current medical approaches.

-Where there is evidence that a good recovery should be expected, and the main reason why the member is unable to recover is solely the result of inappropriate belief, maladaptive behaviours, failure to accept standard treatment or failure to engage reasonably with treatment, it would not be reasonable to consider the member permanently unfit.
+Where there is evidence that a good recovery should be expected and the main reason the member is unable to recover is the result of inappropriate belief, failure to accept standard treatment or failure to engage reasonably with treatment, it would not be reasonable to consider the member permanently unfit.